tytydraco/yessleep/out/A_small_act_of_kindness_nearly_got_me_killed.md

 My blood froze in my veins.

-I switched the app off and called the police, while running for the door.
+I switched the app off and called the police, while dashing for the door.

 I had just unlocked the door, when a flurry of footsteps thudded rapidly towards me.
 I turned, just in time for someone to snatch the phone from my hands.